-Board Certified Orthodontist near Sammamish, Issaquah, and Redmond
+Board Certified Orthodontist near Sammamish, Issaquah, Redmond, and Snoqualmie

 Assistant Professor, Department of Orthodontics, University of Washington